mdbs99/james/README.md

-**James** is a package that has common classes and interfaces for object-oriented projects.
+**James** has common classes and interfaces for truly object-oriented projects.

+James is fully interface-based.
+It means that every class implements at least one interface.

+It (will) contains the basics classes for another libraries.
+Sometimes James may be just a wrapper to the RTL.

+The code have some principles:

+1. all classes are sealed
+2. all methods return an interface instance or primitive type
+3. all public methods are implementations of interface methods
+4. memory is released automatically
+5. there are not setters in any class

 ## Dependencies